 So, while Urdu and Arabic share elements in script, vocabulary, and writing direction, they remain distinct languages.
 These shared features, however, offer a helpful foundation for Urdu speakers beginning to learn Arabic.

-Key difference between Arabic and Urdu language
+Key difference between Arabic vs Urdu language

 The main difference between Arabic and Urdu language lies in their language families and grammatical roots.
 Arabic is a Semitic language that belongs to the Afro-Asiatic family, while Urdu is an Indo-Aryan language, part of the Indo-European family.
 This core distinction shapes everything from their grammar to sentence structure.